The-Code-Dose/thecodedose-website/_data/blog/2023-03-10-branching-with-git.md

 Switched to branch 'master'
 ```

-You can also use `git checkout -b <branch-name>` to do what the above two commands did.
+You can also use `git checkout -b <branch-name>` to do what the above two commands did in a single command.
 It creates a new branch and switches to it.

 You can view the list of all the branches using `git branch -l`.